Aasneh/Xv6/Memory Management/Readme.md

 * Since we have a two-level page table, there are two values we must get to reach the entry.
 The **PDX** gives the Page Directory Index from the first 10 bits of the virtual address.
 This gives the entry which points to the relevant page table that contains the page for this virtual address.
 T
 * Then, the **PTX** gives the next 10 bits to get the corresponding entry in the page table obtained above and returns it.
 * If the corresponding page table enrty is present we store the pointer in **pgtab**, else we create an entry, and return the pointer.
-* Xv6 uses 2 level page hierarchy as shown in the image below.
+* Xv6 uses 2 level page hierarchy as shown in the image below. <br>
 ![Alt text](pic_31.png)
-* Given is a rough view of the virtual memory in Xv6.
+* Given is a rough view of the virtual memory in Xv6. <br>
 ![Alt text](pic_32.png)
 * A process’s user memory starts at virtual address zero and can grow up to KERNBASE.
 * Xv6 includes all mappings needed for the kernel to run in every process’s page table; these mappings all appear above KERNBASE.
 It maps virtual addresses KERNBASE:KERNBASE+PHYSTOP to 0:PHYSTOP.